ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 # Connecting to iSCSI LUNS on Microsoft Windows
 {: #mountingWindows}

-This article describes how you can authorize your host to access your {{site.data.keyword.blockstoragefull}} volume, how you can install and configure the iSCSI feature on a Windows&reg; server, and then mount, initialize, and format {{site.data.keyword.blockstorageshort}} volumes.
+By following the steps in this topic, you can authorize your host to access your {{site.data.keyword.blockstoragefull}} volume, install and configure the iSCSI feature on a Windows&reg; server, and then mount, initialize, and format {{site.data.keyword.blockstorageshort}} volumes.
 {: shortdesc}

 ## Prerequisites